miklevin/MikeLev.in/_posts/2024-10-04-fasthtml-framework-opinions.md

 ---

-Me: Tell me the background on the Python http library.
+**Me**: Tell me the background on the Python http library.
 Why so many libraries and numbers in their names?
 And how does Requests fit in?

 Perplexity.AI: The Python HTTP ecosystem has evolved over time, leading to multiple libraries with different names and version numbers.
 Here's some background on the situation: